 Utah Leadership Opportunities

-Are you interested in taking the next step in your conservation journey as a hunter and/or angler?
-If so, we encourage you to apply to join our Utah Backcountry Hunters & Anglers (BHA) Chapter Board!
-We are currently looking to fill the following Board positions:
+Ready to take the next step in your conservation journey as a hunter or angler?
+Apply to join the Utah Backcountry Hunters & Anglers (BHA) Chapter Board.
+We are currently filling the following positions:

 • Secretary